edilma/FormRecognizer/readme.md

-# Program to read a receipt using AI
+# Document Processing Program to read a receipt using AI

-This program can read the content of a receipt using  a trained model (Artificial Intelligence) to predict the items in the receipt.
-The model also provide the confidence for the values predicted.
+This is a document processing program.
+Using AzureAI we extract the data from a receipt.
+The data can be then send to be used in any other program ( accounting, data analysis, etc).

 ## Technologies used
 - AzureAI